To view this notification widget you need to have JavaScript enabled. This notification widget was easily created with NotifySnack.

 By JR on 11:13 AM

-The sounds of DXA vs. The Rhythmonster EP exemplify the timeless aspect of Hip Hop sound which resonates in your consciousness with depth and meaning, a classic sound which I'm sure most of us die hard listeners for the most part are probably looking in some places of current times and wondering where these great elements went?
+The sounds of DXA vs. The Rhythmonster EP exemplify the timeless aspect of Hip Hop sound which resonates in your consciousness with depth and meaning.
+A classic sound rich with gritty SP12-produced sounds and witty rhymes that evokes the fun-loving aspect of Hip Hop.

-The four-man crew of DXA (DFACE, CALAMITY CHRIS, DOAM PEACE, and ICEROCKS) hailing from the heart of NYC have perfected the art of projecting deep, meaningful messages of life over gritty, soulful instrumentals crafted exclusively from none other than the SP1200 drum machine.
-Each MC delivers on the mic with great pride and unbiased restriction, crafting songs to leave you with a feel good, inspirational vibe reminiscent of the feeling of a park jam combined with writing skills which are thought-provoking, uplifting and competitive.
+The four-man crew of DXA (DFACE, CALAMITY CHRIS, DOAM PEACE, and ICEROCKS) hail from the heart of NYC.
+DXA has perfected the art of projecting deep, meaningful messages of life over gritty, soulful instrumentals.
+Their rhymes are driven by beats crafted exclusively from none other than the SP drum machines.
+Each MC expresses themselves with a great sense of freedom and skill, crafting songs to leave you feeling good as Hip Hop should.
+It's a nostalgic vibe reminiscent of the feeling of a park jam, where happiness rules and skills are the driving force.

 If you wondered what it would sound like when a contemporary group expands upon the classic, traditional sounds of the late 80's and early 90's with results that are impressive, look no further than the DXA vs. The Rhythmonster EP.
 In the back of my mind, I've been waiting to hear something like this for awhile, as I am sure most of us who love the Golden Era have also.